lsst-sitcom/sitcomtn-003/index.rst

 - LSSTCam (during commissioning and operations)

 Over the years, each component has been under development under their own coordinate system (CS).
-Sometimes the situation can be even more complicated - A single vendor may be using multiple CS for different sub-components (for example, mechanical versus optical).
+Sometimes the situation can be even more complicated - A single vendor may be using multiple CSs for different sub-components (for example, mechanical versus optical).
 There are also inconsistencies between various engineering models and drawings.

-If we include simulations and control algorithm work, there are additional CS that are relevant to the AOS,
+If we include simulations and control algorithm work, there are additional CSs that are relevant to the AOS,

 - Zemax - as defined in `the project official optical model <https://confluence.lsstcorp.org/display/SYSENG/As-built+optical+model>`__ (This is used to calculate the optical sensitivity matrix)
 - PhoSim :cite:`2015ApJS..218...14P` (This is used for closed-loop simulations)

-In order for the AOS to work as one system, a clean understanding of these CS and how they fit together is required.
+In order for the AOS to work as one system, a clean understanding of these CSs and how they fit together is required.
 This is the major objective of this technical note.
-We will also discuss how to transform coordinates and operations between various CS, and more importantly, how to transform everything into a common CS - the Optical CS.
+We will also discuss how to transform coordinates and operations between various CSs, and more importantly, how to transform everything into a common CS - the Optical CS.

 .. note::

-   Document-18499 :cite:`Document-18499` defines a set of CS and the transformations between them.
+   Document-18499 :cite:`Document-18499` defines a set of CSs and the transformations between them.
 However, it doesn't go into all the levels of details that are sufficient for understanding the AOS operations.

 .. _section-ocs: